JohnnyLoathe/p2pool-node-status/README.md

 ### Adjust the reload intervals

-By default the UI updates the miner list and server stats every 30 seconds.
-You can adjust the `reload_interval` variable like
+By default the UI updates the miner list and server stats every 60 seconds.
+You can adjust the `reload_interval` variable like this...

 ``` JavaScript
 var config = {